airr-community/airr-standards/docs/api/adc.rst

 In May 2020, the AIRR Community released the first verion of the AIRR Data Commons Application Programming Interface (ADC API), a specification for programmatic access to query and download AIRR-seq data from repositories that adhere to the AIRR Standards.

-The AIRR Data Commons consists of the set of repositories that adhere to the CRWG recommendations for promoting, sharing, and use of AIRR-seq data and that implement the ADC API as a programmatic mechanism to access that data.
+We define the AIRR Data Commons as consisting of the set of repositories that:

+- adhere to the CRWG recommendations for promoting, sharing, and use of AIRR-seq data, and
+- that implement the ADC API as a programmatic mechanism to access that data.

 This page provides a central location for the community to discover resources that belong to the AIRR Data Commons.